johnalison/obsidian-notes/Journal/9 August 2024 Friday.md

 	- **155** splittings!
 - Scheme to combine splittings.
 	- 1st version of code to do groupings 155 -> 49
+- Start implementing jet splitting names in the clustering.
+- Running clustering with splitting categories all years on **cmslpc310** ...

 Working the slides describing the treatement with dressed bs.